 Turn the GPS on and off, define the units and set the Angle Convention.
-Line Picking accuracy can be altered if the Pro features are installed.
+Line Picking accuracy can be altered.
 The Version and Acknowledgements are also available from this page.
 See the Settings section (below) for more information.

-☐ E-mail feedback
+🖵 E-mail feedback